Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Preliminaries and Background

 \subsection{Secure Cloud Storage}

-Clients (cloud users) may want to outsource their huge amount of data to the cloud storage server.
-As the cloud service provider (possibly malicious) might discard old data to save some space, the clients need to be convinced that the outsourced data are stored untampered by the cloud server.
-A naive approach to ensure data integrity is that a client downloads the whole data from the server and verifies the integrity of the data file.
-However, this process is inefficient in terms of communication bandwidth required.

-\paragraph{Provable Data Possession (PDP)}\quad Researchers come up with \textit{proofs of storage} in order to resolve the issue mentioned above.
-Ateniese et al.~\cite{Ateniese_CCS} introduce the concept of \textit{provable data possession} (PDP) where the client splits the data file into blocks, computes an authentication tag (for example, MAC) for each block of the file, and uploads the blocks along with the authentication tags.
-During an audit protocol, the client samples a predefined number of random block-indices (challenge) and sends them to the server.
-We denote the cardinality of the challenge set by $l$ which is typically taken to be $O(\lambda)$.
-The server does some computations (depending upon the challenge) over the stored data, and sends a proof (response) to the client who verifies the integrity of her data based on this proof.
-This scheme also introduces the notion of public verifiability\footnote{The term ``public verifiability'' discussed in this paper denotes (only) whether a third party auditor having the knowledge of the public parameters can perform an audit on behalf of the client (data owner).
-Following this notion of ``public verifiability'', there are schemes which are publicly verifiable~\cite{Ateniese_CCS,Erway_TISSEC,Wang_TPDS,Wang_TC,Sherman_IC}.
-We mention that this notion implicitly assumes that the client is honest.
-However, a malicious client can publish incorrect public parameters in order to get an honest server framed by a third party auditor~\cite{Kupcu_arbit}.} where the client (data owner) can delegate the auditing task to a third party auditor (TPA).
-Then, the TPA with the knowledge of the public key performs an audit.
-For privately verifiable schemes, only the client having knowledge of the secret key can verify the proof sent by the server.
-Other schemes achieving PDP include~\cite{Ateniese_SCOM,Erway_TISSEC,Wang_TPDS,Wang_TC,FlexDPDP_ICC}.
+\textbf{Provable Data Possession (PDP)}:\quad Ateniese et al.~\cite{Ateniese_CCS} introduce \textit{provable data possession} (PDP) where the client (data owner) splits the data file into blocks, computes an authentication tag (e.g., MAC) for each block, and uploads the blocks along with their tags.
+During an audit, the client asks the server to prove the integrity of a predefined number of random blocks (\textit{challenge}).
+The server computes a proof (\textit{response}) based on the challenge and the stored data, and sends it to the client.
+A valid proof ensures retrievability of \textit{almost all} blocks in the file.
+Ateniese et al.~\cite{Ateniese_CCS} also introduce the notion of public verifiability where the client can delegate the auditing task to a third party auditor (TPA).
+The TPA with the knowledge of the public key can perform an audit.
+For privately verifiable schemes, only the client having the secret key can verify the proof sent by the server.
+Other PDP schemes include~\cite{Ateniese_SCOM,Erway_TISSEC,Wang_TPDS,Wang_TC,FlexDPDP_EPR}.